Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 Security for Your iPad Files

-In a world where security breeches happen on a seemingly daily basis, you will want to be sure to protect the files that you have access to on your iPad.
+In a world where security breaches happen on a seemingly daily basis, you will want to be sure to protect the files that you have access to on your iPad.
 This can be done in one of two ways.

 - Add a Passcode: Tap "Settings" in the bottom left-hand corner of the app, then "Passcode Lock" and "Turn Passcode On" to activate a passcode.
 Enter a four-digit PIN number and you will see that every time you launch the app you will be asked to enter a passcode.